Post Graduate Studies

 Step 6: Report and Evaluate

-(Blankenship, Diane Applied Research and Evaluation Methods in Recreation, Human Kinetics 2010)
+(Blankenship, Diane.
+Applied Research and Evaluation Methods in Recreation, Human Kinetics 2010)

 Choosing where to publish